vmware-archive/repository-editor-for-tuf/README.md

    single command
  * Private key management is minimal: removing keys requires editing a file, using an existing key is not supported
- * target file handling is not complete: in particular hash prefixes are not generated
  * No releases or packages are available

 ## How it works